dennuguyen/comp3151/notes/concurrency.md

 Non-critical section models the possibility that a process may do something else (maybe taking a finite or infinite amount of time).

 We want to find pre- and post-protocols such that certain **atomicity properties** are satisfied:
-- **Mutual Exclusion**: No two properties are in the critical section at the same time.
+- **Mutual Exclusion** (safety): No two properties are in the critical section at the same time.
-- **Eventual Entry**: Process will eventually be able to execute its critical section (once entering pre-protocol).
+- **Eventual Entry** (liveness): Process will eventually be able to execute its critical section (once entering pre-protocol).
-- **Absence of Deadlock**: System should never reach a state where there are no actions.
+- **Absence of Deadlock** (safety): System should never reach a state where there are no actions.
-- **Absence of Unnecessary Delay**: If only one process is attempting to enter its critical section, it is not prevented from doing so.
+- **Absence of Unnecessary Delay** (liveness): If only one process is attempting to enter its critical section, it succeeds.

 ### Dekker's Algorithm